63BeetleSmurf/PinnyNotes/README.md

 - Auto Scroll: Automatically scroll to keep the last line visible, making it easy when pasting text.
 - Spell Checking: Integrated spell checker.
 - Counts Menu: View line, word, and character counts of all or selected text.
+- Tray Icon: Easily bring all notes to the front or launch new notes from the system tray.

 ## Tools

 - Base64: Encode and decode to and from Base64.
+- Bracket: Wrap text in parentheses, square or curly bracket, or remove brackets from text.
 - Case: Change text case to lower, upper, or proper.
 - DateTime: Get the current date in a sortable format (e.g., 2024-07-11T12:00:00).
 - Gibberish: Generate gibberish words, sentences, paragraphs, articles, and names.